confluentinc/examples/ccloud/beginner-cloud/README.md

 ## Difference between demos

-The difference between `start.sh` and `ccloud_stack_spin_up.sh` is that the former demonstrates step-by-step Confluent Cloud CLI commands and it cleans up after itself, whereas the latter spins up all the resources in Confluent Cloud for use in downstream demos/automation.
+- `start.sh` is a fully scripted demo which demonstrates step-by-step Confluent Cloud CLI commands and it cleans up after itself.
+- `ccloud_stack_spin_up.sh` coordinates the creation of a suite of Confluent Cloud resources leaving them operational for experimentation or use in other demos/automation.

 # Other Resources